DaniilIljin/playtech/Java Developer Test Assignment.md

 **Example Scenario:**

-- dto.User A uses account X for deposit.
+- user A uses account X for deposit.
 Deposit gets approved.
-- dto.User A uses account Y for deposit.
+- user A uses account Y for deposit.
 Deposit gets declined due to some validation.
-- dto.User B uses account X for deposit.
+- user B uses account X for deposit.
 Deposit gets declined because this account was already used by user A.
-- dto.User B uses account Y for deposit.
+- user B uses account Y for deposit.
 Deposit gets approved because nobody successfully used this account yet.
-- dto.User A uses account X for deposit.
+- user A uses account X for deposit.
 Deposit gets approved because account X belongs to this user.

 **Money amounts in the input and output are expected to be in the following format:**